 What causes lung cancer?

-Aside from smoking being the #1 cause, radon exposure ranks #2 and is the leading cause of lung cancer in nonsmokers.
-Some other causes include workplace chemicals, Asbestos exposure, second hand smoke and genetic susceptibility.
+Radon exposure is the leading cause of lung cancer in nonsmokers.
+Some other causes include workplace chemicals, Asbestos exposure, second hand smoke, air pollution, and genetic susceptibility.
 CLICK HERE to learn more about testing your home for radon and where to obtain a testing kit in your area.

 Although Kentucky has relatively high levels of radon across the state, every house, every neighborhood, every county, will have varying levels.
-If you want to know what radon levels are like in your area CLICK HERE.
+If you want to know what radon levels are like in your area, as well as the risk exposure poses for your children CLICK HERE.

 How common is lung cancer?